CRC-FONDA/geoflow/README.md

 Currently, there are two automated GitHub Actions set up.
 One is for automatically creating a new docker image and pushing it to Dockerhub and one for updating the workflow execution visualization.
-The former can usually be done quicker via the CLI from docker, but it seemed like a good idea to guarantee that all relevant changes to the codebase are reflected in the docker image.
+The former can usually be done quicker via the CLI, but it seemed like a good idea to guarantee that all relevant changes to the codebase are reflected in the docker image.

 In order for these two automated workflows to run properly, some setup in the GitHub repository is required: